-Upload high-quality product images with related background to appeal to your customers, for instance, capture the picture of pillows on a bed with beautiful bedding on it.
+Upload high-quality product images with related backgrounds to appeal to your customers, for instance, capture a picture of pillows on a bed with beautiful bedding on it.
 It helps the customer visualize how the product would look in real life.

 Do you think reviews are unnecessary to be displayed on your website?
 Well, think again.
 According to research in 2019, 81 people out of 100 read online reviews before finalizing their purchase.

 The number went up to 87 in 2020.
 The current epidemic situation in the world inclined people to shop online which means greater traffic on the store and more audience to read the reviews.